vukics/cppqed/CPPQEDcore/doc/structureGuide.markdown

 \skip namespace hierarchical {
 \until } // hierarchical
-Here, instead of ElementLiouvilleanStrategies, we can rather use ElementLiouvillean, which has as many virtual functions `doActWithJ` and `rate` as there are jumps (indicated by the second template argument), distinguished by the tagging classes LindbladBase::JumpNo.
-It results in a compile-time error to instantiate such a class with an argument not smaller than the number of jumps (since the numbering of jumps begins with 0).
+Here, instead of ElementLiouvilleanStrategies, we can rather use ElementLiouvillean, which has as many virtual functions `doActWithJ` and `rate` as there are jumps (indicated by the second template argument), distinguished by the tagging classes lindblad::Base::LindbladNo.
+It results in a compile-time error to instantiate such a class with an argument not smaller than the number of Lindblads (since the numbering of jumps begins with 0).
 Via this solution we can get around the awkwardness of specifying the jump and rate strategies for ElementLiouvilleanStrategies, while retaining a way of controlling the number of Lindblads @ compile time.

 Deriving from `ModeBase`, the definition of `PumpedLossyMode` is trivial, while for `PumpedLossyModeIP`, we have to define the virtual functions inherited from FreeExact: